nus-cs2103-AY2122S1/tp/docs/team/gabrielwlm.md

   * New feature: Added the ability to view students in a group:
     * PR [\#151](), [\#246]()
     * Allows the user to only see students who are in a specific tutorial group.
 The student list is filtered to show only students who are in the desired tutorial group, for easy access to perform other features of ClassMATE with students in the tutorial group.
-    * This implementation required an understanding of the `TutorialGroup` feature (contributed by Yirui and Yi Yang) and required the creation of more `Predicate` classes to filter students in the student list, including `GroupMemberPredicate` and `TutorialGroupContainsKeywordPredicate`.
+    * This implementation was a bit tough as it required an understanding of the `TutorialGroup` feature (contributed by Yirui and Yi Yang) and required the creation of more `Predicate` classes to filter students in the student list, including `GroupMemberPredicate` and `TutorialGroupContainsKeywordPredicate`.
+It also required an understanding of the syntax in commands in conjunction with the filtering of students.
     * I also added test cases to catch bugs in the command.

 * **Documentation**: